eleith/emailjs/Readme.md

 		subject	// string subject of the email
 	}

-## Message.attach_alternative(html, charset)

-	// should only be called once

-	html // string representing the html version of the email message charset // defaults to utf-8 if not passed

 ## Message.attach(options)

-	// can be called multiple times, each creating a new
+	// can be called multiple times, each adding a new attachment
-	// attachment on the email itself

    // options is an object with the following possible keys:

+   // one of these fields is required

+	path      // string to where the file is located data      // string of the data you want to attach stream    // binary stream that will provide attachment data (make sure it is in the paused state)
+             // better performance for binary streams is achieved if buffer.length % (76*6) == 0
+             // current max size of buffer must be no larger than Message.BUFFERSIZE

+   // optionally these fields are also accepted

-	path      // string to where the file is located type	    // string of the file mime type name      // name to give the file as perceived by the recipient headers   // object containing header=>value pairs for inclusion in this attachment's header
+	type	      // string of the file mime type name        // name to give the file as perceived by the recipient alternative // if true, will be attached inline as an alternative to the text (also defaults type='text/html' and inline=true) inline      // if true, will be attached inline encoded     // set this to true if the data is already base64 encoded, (avoid this if possible) headers     // object containing header=>value pairs for inclusion in this attachment's header

 ## Authors

 eleith

+## Testing

+   npm install -d
+   npm test

+## Contributions

+issues and pull requests are welcome